The Best Travel Credit Cards of 2024

 The Platinum Card from American Express Card Pros & Cons

 If you want a luxury travel experience, the Platinum Card is the card for you.
 Though it carries a hefty $695 annual fee (see Rates & Fees; terms apply), it more than makes up for it with perks.

 First, cardholders can skip the line at security with a $100 credit they can use to sign up for TSA Precheck or Global Entry.
 Once you’re through security, cardholders get free entry to more than 1,300 airport lounges around the world.

 You’ll also enjoy perks like complimentary hotel status, hotel room upgrades, hotel credit, airline fee credits, and credits you can use for Uber.

 The rewards are also worth mentioning as you’ll earn plenty of points on travel.
-You can redeem those points for future trips through American Express or transfer them them a long list of other travel loyalty programs.
+You can redeem those points for future trips through American Express or transfer them to a long list of other travel loyalty programs.